 Whether it is America or Britain, World War One, Two or anything that’s come since, in every war and conflict there are soldiers who carry out incredible acts of bravery.
 From saving lives to dodging bullets, these guys make sure no-one gets left behind.

-Honoured with awards and medals for their courage, for the most daring of soldiers, the decorations soon start to stack up.
+Honored with awards and medals for their courage, for the most daring of soldiers, the decorations soon start to stack up.

 Putting the needs of others before themselves, these heroes have received so many medals for their selfless actions that they are considered the bravest soldiers in history.